 Right now, gender ideology represents a grave threat to society’s health and freedom, and a clear outplaying of the damaging lies in our culture.
 Gender ideology rejects the human body’s God-given nature as either male or female, ranking desires above reality.
 Divisively pushed on children, this system of thought threatens the well-being of families by driving a wedge between children and their parents, and further confuses people about the value of the body.

-Detransitioners Chloe Cole, Helena Kerschner, and Keira Bell all rejected their identities as women and obtained surgical and hormonal interventions during their teenage years to appear as men.
+Detransitioners Chloe Cole, Helena Kerschner, and Keira Bell all rejected their identities as women and obtained surgical or hormonal interventions during their teenage years to appear as men.
 But they’ve grown up, and looking back, they and many others are speaking up against what was done to them.
 The fact is that our culture is subjecting young people to ideologically driven procedures (which have no evidence of long-term benefit to those who receive them).

 Europe, years down the road from the United States, has seen multiple countries curtail these hormonal and surgical attempts at gender transition on minors.
 No more children should be sent down the deceptive path of puberty blockers, cross-sex hormones, and the removal of healthy body parts—which is permanently damaging and can be sterilizing.